raffepaffe/savesaver/README.md

 A Visual Studio Code extension that changes the status bar color when there are unsaved files in the editor.

+Have a look at it at the [visualstudio marketplace](https://marketplace.visualstudio.com/items?itemName=raffepaffe.save-saver) for more details.

 ## Features

 - Status bar changes color when any file has unsaved changes